www.tlab.it

 These tools enable us to discover, examine and map "themes" emerging from texts.

 As theme is a polysemous word, when using software tools for thematic analysis we have to refer to operational definitions.
-More precisely, in these T-LAB tools, "theme" is a label used to indicate three different entities:
+More precisely, in these T-LAB tools, "theme" is a label used to indicate four different entities:

-- both the Thematic Analysis of Elementary Contexts and the Thematic Document Classification tools work in the following way:
+1 - both the Thematic Analysis of Elementary Contexts and the Thematic Document Classification tools work in the following way:

 b - perform comparative analysis of the profiles of the various clusters;